 Home / About

 The Kaiāwhina Workforce Plan 2020-2025 builds on the progress made through the first five-year Kaiāwhina Workforce Action Plan 2015-2020.
 A mandate of support for the work of the Plan comes from the two sponsor organisations.
-The Ministry of Health and Toitū te Waiora, the Workforce Development Council for Community, Health, Education and Social Services.
-Within the Ministry of Health, the Plan sits within the Health Workforce Directorate and the Health Workforce Advisory Board.
+Te Whatu Ora Health NZ and Toitū te Waiora, the Workforce Development Council for Community, Health, Education and Social Services.
+Within Te Whatu Ora, the Plan sits within Workforce.

 The Plan is a living document which can be refreshed as priorities and circumstances change.
 The intent is to be agile and relevant to workforce needs in a dynamic health and disability services environment.